iangreenleaf/talks/async_javascript/slides/slides.markdown

 Notes:

-In fact, if we clean up this code and factor it into a bunch of little functions that do one thing well, which is a good programming practice no matter what style you're writing, you can see that the Pyramid of Doom goes away.

-Describe what's happening.

 This code has all the same async stuff going on, but it's not nearly so bad.
-Each function is easy to understand, and we've genericized some of the functions so they could be reused elsewhere in our imaginary application.
+Each function was easy to understand, and we've genericized some of the functions so they could be reused elsewhere in our imaginary application.

 ~~~

-# Don't worry about the Pyramid of Doom #
+# Don't worry about Pyramid of Doom #
 ## Worry about other, more important things ##

 Notes: